Efficient Continual Pre-training for Building Domain Specific Large Language Models: Related Work

+In contrast to all these methods which have done experiments on small language models like BERT/RoBERTa, \textit{we are the first ones to explore data selection for continual pre-training for Large Language Models (LLMs)}, to best of our knowledge.

-Continual pre-training of language models on unlabeled data for a given task has been demonstrated to be beneficial for enhancing end-task performance \citep{unsupervised_domain_clusters, gururangan-etal-2020-dont, ke2023continual}.
-In scenarios involving domain shift, domain-adaptive pre-training bears similarities to task-adaptive pre-training to some extent.
-Aharoni et al \cite{unsupervised_domain_clusters} documented that continual pre-training a model on a similar domain contributes to improved task performance on the target domain.
-Notably, the work closest to ours is presented in \cite{gururangan-etal-2020-dont}, which shows that continual pre-training of language models on both unlabeled task data and augmented unlabeled task data, sampled from the in-domain corpus based on similarity.
-While these works use task data, we also propose a task agnostic method, ETA-DACP, as task similarity is prohibitively expensive for LLMs. \paragraph{Data selection.} Data selection in continual pre-training plays a critical role in choosing the most valuable data samples for the training process.
-Various distributed and linguistic features independent of specific domains or tasks have been shown to be beneficial for data selection and the organization of learning curricula \citep{learning_bayesian_optimization, TsvetkovFLMD16}.
-In the context of LLMs, there is limited understanding of how to curate data for pre-training, let alone for continual pre-training. \emph{To best of our knowledge, ours is the first work that attempts to do data selection in the context of LLMs for more effective continual pre-training.}
+\paragraph{Data selection.} Data selection for continual pre-training plays a critical role in choosing the most valuable samples for the training process.
+Various linguistic features independent of specific domains or tasks have been shown to be beneficial for data selection and learning curricula \citep{learning_bayesian_optimization, TsvetkovFLMD16}.
+In the context of LLMs, there is a limited understanding of how to curate data for pre-training, let alone for continual pre-training. \emph{To best of our knowledge, ours is the first work that attempts data selection in the context of LLMs for continual pre-training.}